WEM Reopening FAQs

 I want to support the museum’s work.
 How do I do that?

 Thank you!
 Along with museums across the world, the Wharton Esherick Museum has suffered substantial financial losses due to the pandemic.
 Now, more than ever, we depend on you to keep our doors open and to further our mission of preserving and sharing the work of Wharton Esherick.
-Please consider making a donation to the COVID-19 Studio Relief Fund today, and thank you!
+Please consider making a donation today, and thank you!

 Can I take photographs inside the museum?